ermouth/couchbox/README.md

 appropriate workers.

 Unlike CouchDB, Couchbox only tracks ddocs explicitly listed in configs, and each ddoc has own set of available aux methods, also defined in CouchDB config.
+To manage feed states properly, Couchbox requires [Redis](#redis).

 Couchbox is intended for CouchDB 1.5–1.6.1.